solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 cloud-based environment.
 When migrating the current on-premises parameters to Azure, verify that they can be set.

-Some Azure Database for PostgreSQL Flexible Server Flexible Server parameters cannot be modified.
+Some Azure Database for PostgreSQL Flexible Server parameters cannot be modified.
 Verify the strategy before making environment assumptions.

 ## Upgrade Azure Database for PostgreSQL Flexible Server versions